 System setup and function

-operation is being done via the Wyssen Avalanche Control Center WAC.3
+Operation is being done via the Wyssen Avalanche Control Center WAC.3®

-the tower is placed in the avalanche starting zone
+The tower is placed in the avalanche starting zone

-- reloading is being carried out manually over the ladder on the mast
+- Reloading is being carried out manually over the ladder on the mast

-- power supply is provided by batteries supplied by solar panels
+- Power supply is provided by batteries supplied by solar panels

-- for the deployment a charge is being dropped out of the deployment box
+- For the deployment a charge is being dropped out of the deployment box

-- during the free fall of the charge a double ignition is activated
+- During the free fall of the charge a double ignition is activated

-- the charge detonates hanging on a cord above the snow cover after a time delay
+- The charge detonates hanging on a cord above the snow cover after a time delay

-- the charge height is adjustable when the charges are prepared and loaded
+- The charge height is adjustable when the charges are prepared and loaded

+The deployment box is fixed on the tower.
 Solar panels are installed at the deployment box as well as the antenna.
 Inside the box sealed from the elements is the deployment mechanism, electronic control and the prepared explosive charges.
 Thanks to the smart concept highest reliability is guaranteed.

-simple and low priced alternative to the Wyssen Avalanche Tower LS12-5
+Simple and low priced alternative to the Wyssen Avalanche Tower LS12-5

-- operation via WAC.3 just as the Wyssen Avalanche Tower LS12-5
+- Operation via WAC.3® just as the Wyssen Avalanche Tower LS12-5

-remote control -permits rapid and weather-independent release
+Remote control -permits rapid and weather-independent release

-- no personel in danger area
+- No personnel in danger area

 The greatest degree of success for controlled release of avalanches is achieved by a remote-controlled detonation of an efficient explosive at the right time and in the right place.